ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 SEAR and ZF, "This process is described at pure set".
 This is a sham.
 There it says "A pure set is a set of pure sets".
 But with set understood as a SEAR-set, pure sets cannot be compared for equality.
 But this is an intrinsic part of ZF.

 _Toby_:  It is very astute of you to say that this is really a theory of cardinal numbers!

+AN: I did not say that; it isn't.
+I said that SEAR is a theory of copies of cardinals.
+For there is a unique cardinal 1 in set theory.
+But if A,B are two SEAR sets with exactly one element, one is not able to conclude that A and B are the same SEAR set.
+Thus one can have many meta-distinct copies of the same cardinal around, although it is impossible to express this on the formal level.

-Lawvere has long said that his 'abstract sets' and Cantor\'s 'Kardinalzahl' are the same thing.
+_Toby_ continues: Lawvere has long said that his 'abstract sets' and Cantor\'s 'Kardinalzahl' are the same thing.
 But in fact the word 'set' ('Menge') is *not* only used in Cantor\'s original sense of a subset of some fixed universe (originally the collection of real numbers, eventually the entire von Neumann hierarchy) today.
 Whenever someone says 'A group is a set equipped with [...]', the only thing that matters for group theory is the abstract set, the Kardinalzahl.
+It is very easy to rewrite standard mathematics on this foundation;

+AN: If it were very easy, it would have been done already.
+I see many obstacles in actually doing that.

-It is very easy to rewrite standard mathematics on this foundation; while in a sense the semantics has changed, it is the claim of structural set theorists that we are getting at what was the real meaning all along.
+_Toby_ continues: while in a sense the semantics has changed, it is the claim of structural set theorists that we are getting at what was the real meaning all along.
 You might as well say that Dedekind changed the semantics of algebra and analysis when he identified ideal numbers and real (possibly irrational) numbers with certain sets, and in a way he did, but he also clarified those ideas.
 And it is not just us, coming along more than a hundred years after Cantor to change the language; people have been doing structural set theory for some time, and it pops up in many places.
 Errett Bishop, for example, who wanted a constructive theory (not particularly a structural theory), wrote down a structural theory in his handbook of analysis all the same, even defining a subset of $X$ as a set $A$ equipped with an injection to $X$ (an unfamiliarity which the point of $\mathbf{SEAR}$ is largely to avoid).
 Any application of set theory in which we do not care what our sets\' elements\' elements are is inherently structural and translates directly into structural terms.
 Any time that someone says 'Relabel the element of $B$ if necessary so that $B$ will be disjoint from $A$, then consider $A \cup B$.', they really mean 'Consider the [[disjoint union]] of $A$ and $B$.' in a structural set theory.
 Very rarely do applications of set theory *ever* call for the hierarchy of [[pure sets]].

 As for that ...
 I\'ll assume that you don\'t know the strength of 'sham' in English, so I won\'t feel insulted.

+AN: Sorry.
+I meant that the pure set page is a caricature of what was promised by the context of the link.
+(I hope this is acceptable language.)
+No argument was given for why the ZF axioms should hold; everything beyond the heditarily finite sets (which is the trivial part of ZF) is far too sketchy to support the strong claim that SEAR is equivalent to ZF.

-But if you want precision, look at the **Definition** section, not the vague **Idea**.
+_Toby_ continues: But if you want precision, look at the **Definition** section, not the vague **Idea**.
 Equality of pure sets is also defined.
 (There\'s still an error in that which I haven\'t fixed, but it\'s correct for well-founded pure sets, which are the ones that $\mathbf{ZFC}$ has.)

+AN: I only saw a definition of equivalence.
+Now I realize that this should substitute for the nonexistence equality.
+I'll comment more on the pure set page.

-If you want a set of sets, you should consider whether it matters whether any of these sets happen to be equal, and how (for purposes of your application) you would now.
+_Toby_ continues: If you want a set of sets, you should consider whether it matters whether any of these sets happen to be equal, and how (for purposes of your application) you would now.
 In general, you take a [[family of sets]] (note to self: write an article there), that is an index set $I$ and, for each element $k$ of $I$, a set $S_k$.
 There is a handy trick for encoding this sort of thing as a set $\mathcal{S}$ and a function $\pi: \mathcal{S} \to I$; let $S_k$ be the preimage of $\pi^*(k)$ (which is a subset of $\mathcal{S}$.
 The purpose of the axiom of collection is to allow you to construct this set $\mathcal{S}$ (maybe I should write that down there for its motivation!).
 If you want, say, a family of groups, then you take $\pi: \mathcal{S} \to I$ and additionally a function $M: I \times \mathcal{S} \times \mathcal{S} \to \mathcal{S}$ such that, for each $k$, $M$ restricts to a function $m_k: S_k \times S_k \to S_k$ that satisfies the group axioms.
 And so on.

 In this situation, you can\'t ask whether $S_k = S_{k'}$, or try $S_k \cap S_{k'}$, etc.  If the structural perspective is valid, then you should only ever want to do that if the various $S_k$ are all subsets of some previously given ambient set $T$.
 There are two ways to do this; either define an $I$-indexed family of injections $S_k \to T$, or skip all of the above and instead consider a binary relation on $I$ and $T$; let $S_k$ be the set of elements of $T$ that $k$ is related to.
 This is a family of unary relations on $T$; you can do a set of binary relations in a similar way.
 (By the way, in this case you don\'t need the axiom of collection to define $\mathcal{S}$, since you can make it a subset of $I \times T$.
 This is the idea, possibly familiar to you, that replacement/collection is not needed wherever it na&#239;vely applies, but only for relatively high-powered stuff.)